 I support proportional representation because our current ‘First Past the Post’ voting system means some people’s votes are worth more than others.
 I am Chair of the Labour Campaign for Electoral Reform, a founding member of the new All-Party Parliamentary Group on PR set up in 2016, and I backed the Alternative Vote system in the 2011 referendum, even though it fell short of full proportional representation.

 Giving power to local people

 We are one of the most centralised countries in Europe, with too many decisions made in London.
 I have argued in Parliament that more Government departments should be moved out of London, to help spur local economies and ensure policy-makers come from varied backgrounds.
 I have also called for Parliament to relocate to Sheffield whilst the Palace of Westminster is refurbished.

 I want to see greater devolution of powers and resources to regional bodies like councils.
 Between 2010 and 2015, Sheffield City Council was forced to make savings of £238m, due to central Government grant cuts.
 In 2016/17 the Council must make a further £50m in cuts.
-I’ve consistently challenged cuts to our Council, co-ordinating the ‘Fair Deal for Sheffield’ campaign, pressing the case with Treasury Ministers and leading a delegation to the Prime Minister.
+I’ve consistently challenged cuts to our Council, co-ordinating the ‘Fair Deal for Sheffield’ campaign, pressing the case with Treasury Ministers and leading a delegation to the then Prime Minister.
 Now Councils are facing the loss of all remaining Government grant during this Parliament, something I’ll continue to oppose.